wikiotics/creoleparser/docs_source/readme.txt

 Work on Documentation for an Upcoming Releases
 ==============================================

-Work on documentation for upcoming releases should be done in the `draft` folder.
-These docs are configured to use the trunk source code (see `conf.py`).
+When working on documentation for an upcoming releases, make sure `draft/conf.py` is configured to use the trunk source code.

 To build these docs run the following from the `docs_source` folder::